 As mentioned above, the laundry department makes numerous powdered household products.
 This flexible group covers a wide variety of them including their associated control devices.
 The control devices that are used in this flexible group include various baghouses, cyclones, filters, and a scrubber.
-The emission units that are covered under this flexible group include: EUPMIXER#4WHBV, EUPMARIONMIXER#4, EUPCDBWEIGHHBV, EUPPKGHOPPER#5BV, EUPPKGHOPPER#6BV, EUPFLUIDBEDDRYER, EUPMODIFIER#1DC, EUPAGER#1DC, EUPAGER#2DC, EULAUNDRYSILOS, EUPRDHOPPERDC, and EUPR&DHOPPERBV.
+The emission units that are covered under this flexible group include: EUPMIXER#4WHBV, EUPMARIONMIXER#4, EUPCDBWEIGHHBV, EUPPKGHOPPER#5BV, EUPPKGHOPPER#6BV, EUPFLUIDBEDDRYER, EUPMODIFIER#1DC, EUPAGER#1DC, EUPAGER#1DC, EUPAGER#2DC, EUPAGER#2DC, EULAUNDRYSILOS, EUPRDHOPPERDC, and EUPR&DHOPPERBV.

-Particulate emissions from this flexible group are limited to 0.10 lbs. /1,000 lbs. of exhaust gases based on test protocol.
+Particulate emissions from this flexible group are limited to 0.10 lbs. /1,000 lbs. of exhaust gases.
 Per Access staff, regular PM's are conducted on all of the control devices, and the filters are changed regularly, based on the PM plan for that device.
-AQD staff was able to observe the scrubber that is associated with this flexible group, but Access staff explained that while the scrubber is still operational, it has not been used in many years.
+Access staff explained that while the scrubber is still operational, it has not been used in many years.
 Similarly to the scrubber, the cyclones have not been used in at least two (2) or more years.
 Additionally, all of the baghouses associated with this flexible group were properly equipped with magnehelic gauges.